College Students & Alcohol/Other Drugs

 Get more information

-Finally, test your own (or someone else's) alcohol use by using our free, anonymous online screening.
-Or, take the BASICS screening to obtain even more personalized information about your alcohol or marijuana usage patterns; your results are confidential.
+Assess your own (or someone else's) alcohol use by using our free, anonymous online screening.
+Or take the BASICS Feedback survey to obtain even more personalized information about your alcohol or marijuana usage patterns; your results are confidential.
 You can also obtain individual BAL (blood alcohol level) information given your gender and weight using this Blood Alcohol Chart.

 Thinking about making changes to your own use patterns?
 Talk it over with our AOD Counselor, Sarah Covell.
-Make an appointment with Sarah by calling 585-245-5716 (on Tuesdays, also visit with Sophie!).
+Make an appointment with Sarah by calling 585-245-5716 (on Wednesdays you can visit with Sophie!).

 Don't drink alcohol but still want great refreshment?
 Check out webtender.com's awesome selection of non-alcoholic mixed drinks.